benelot/pybullet-gym/README.md

 <li>[OPENAI ROBOTICS GYMS] Next in line would be the robotics gyms in OpenAI.
 These are particularly delicate simulations and might take some tuning to even be simulatable in pybullet.</li>
-4.[DEEPMIND CONTROL SUITE] Then there is Deepmind Control Suite, another set of gyms which are in mujoco and need to be freed. </li>
+<li>[DEEPMIND CONTROL SUITE] Then there is Deepmind Control Suite, another set
+of gyms which are in mujoco and need to be freed. </li>
 </ol>